petermeissner/ical/cran-comments.md

 ## Your Comments

-> Thanks, we see:
->
->
-> * checking examples ...
-NONE
->
-> Why not ship a file with the package and read it in an examle ection?
+> Thanks, almost there: please really write all software names single
+> qupotes in the Description field such as 'Javascript', 'V8'.

---> Thanks, indeed: done.
+--> Thanks, again: done.